fwhelan/fwhelan.github.io/contact.markdown

 If you are interested in positions within the Lab, email Fiona your CV, and a short statement of interest.

 <h3>Open Positions</h3>
+We have a fully funded PhD position currently available via the NERC Envision DTP programme on the effect of environmental metals on antimicrobial resistance genes in the stickleback microbiome.
+To learn more and to apply (deadline: 11 January 2023) <a href="https://www.envision-dtp.org/2022/the-effect-of-environmental-metals-on-the-spread-of-antimicrobial-resistance-genes-in-the-stickleback-skin-microbiome/">click here</a>.

 The Whelan lab is currently recruiting MRes students.
 Learn more about the programme <a href="https://www.nottingham.ac.uk/life-sciences/study-with-us/postgraduate-research/mres-and-phds.aspx">here</a>.

 The lab has a project on the study of the human microbiome via in vitro culturing and bioinformatics available via The Nottingham BBSRC Doctoral Training Programme.
 The application deadline is 30 May 2022.
 Note: this round of applications are only open to candidates with home fees status.
 Find out more <a href="https://www.nottingham.ac.uk/bbdtp/index.aspx">here</a>.